danielwatson6/express-coffee/README.md

 ## Dependencies

-This project requires CoffeeScript and MongoDB installed locally By default, templates are using jade, and stylesheets are using stylus
+This project requires CoffeeScript and MongoDB installed locally.
+By default, templates are using jade, and stylesheets are using stylus.

+### Running Mongo

+Once you have MongoDB installed, assuming you have mongo scripts in your $PATH, these commands can start the database:

+    $ mkdir data
+    $ mkdir data/db
+    $ mongod --dbpath ./data

+The mongo console can be used with `$ mongo`

 ## Using

-To use this setup, run `git clone git://github.com/djwatt5/express-coffee.git`
+To use this setup, run `git clone git://github.com/djwatt5/express-coffee.git` Create directory for models: `$ mkdir app/models`